 Utilising reader technology means LFDs can be either semi-quantitative or fully-quantitative.
 With some assays, the data produced will be based on approximate thresholds and will only display a level such as low, medium or high, thus being a semi-quantitative result.
 In the case of fully quantitative assays, readers produce exact numerical data based on the density of the test line.
 An example of a fully quantitative assay is Seralite®– FLC.

-Quantitative lateral flow test development is a considerable step forward from developing a qualitative test.
+Quantitative lateral flow assay development is a considerable step forward from developing a qualitative test.
 Translating a test line(s) into numerical data requires expert development capabilities and experience in a variety of disciplines.

 There are several important elements to consider when developing a quantitative lateral flow assay.
 In a recent interview, our Assay Development Manager explained some of the key considerations, such as calibration curve selection, the suitability of raw materials and the quality of available lateral flow reader technology.